aarun-k/PRODIGY_CS_01/README.md

 **Caesar Cipher Encryption and Decryption**
 - The caesar_cipher_encrypt and caesar_cipher_decrypt functions now include docstrings to provide detailed explanations of their purpose, parameters, and return values.

-* Inside the functions, we've introduced comments to explain the logic of the code more clearly.
-The ASCII offset is determined based on the case of the letter (uppercase or lowercase), and the Caesar Cipher shift is applied accordingly.
+* The ASCII offset is determined based on the case of the letter (uppercase or lowercase), and the Caesar Cipher shift is applied accordingly.

 + The main function's docstring explains its purpose, which is to allow the user to input a message and a shift value to perform encryption and decryption using the Caesar Cipher algorithm.